 - Students cannot use the hosts’ telephone or excessive internet without the hosts’ permission.
 Students must not carry out any illegal activity using the internet connection provided.

 - Students should also take out their own insurance policies on their personal property, i.e. laptops, jewellery and other expensive items, as these are not covered under the host family’s insurance policies or under IAFS insurance.

 Flora and Fauna

-Work in an outdoor environment may expose you to plants and animal species that can cause injury or illness including (and not limited to):
+Working in an outdoor environment may expose you to plants and animal species that can cause injury or illness including (and not limited to):

-- plants – stinging nettles, thistles, thorn bushes
+- plants – stinging nettles, thistles, thorn bushes.

-- biting/stinging insects -midges, ticks, bees, wasps, mosquitoes
+- biting/stinging insects -midges, ticks, bees, wasps.

-- pollens – grasses, trees, flowers
+- pollens – grasses, trees, flowers, moss.

-- bacteria or viruses from soils, insect bites, poor hygiene – leptospirosis, Lyme disease, tetanus
+- bacteria or viruses from soils, insect bites, poor hygiene – leptospirosis, Lyme disease, tetanus.

 Physical requirements and working environment